 ANNEX B

-[Table 2, Sl No. (i) to (iv)]
+[Table 2]

 DETERMINATION OF DIMETHYLAMINE CONTENT, IN 40 PERCENT SOLUTION (TYPE 2) AND ITS IMPURITIES

 B-1 GENERAL

 The strength of the particular dimethylamine in solution is determined in two stages.
 In the first stage total alkalinity of the solution is determined by titrating against standard acid and the alkalinity is expressed in terms of percent of the particular amine.
 In the second stage the impurities in the solution are determined gas chromatographically and each impurity (ammonia and amines) is expressed as the corresponding amine of which the solution is made.
 The sum of these impurities is then subtracted from the total amine content to get the percent of the dimethylamine.